Information Inequalities for Five Random Variables: Experimental Information Inequalities

 \subsection{Case I}

 \blabel{subsec:resc1}

 In the $\abcd<0$ case, facets of the polyhedron $\mathcal Q^*_1$ from (\ref{eq:Q1}) include all $13$ coordinate planes orthogonal to the coordinate axes $\Co_2$--$\Co_{14}$.
-These facets correspond to the non-negativity of the expression defining the coordinate. $\mathcal Q^*_1$ has two additional Shannon facets, corresponding to the Shannon inequalities $(a,z)\ge 0$ and $(b,z)\ge 0$.
+These facets correspond to the non-negativity of the expression defining that coordinate. $\mathcal Q^*_1$ has two additional Shannon facets, corresponding to the Shannon inequalities $(a,z)\ge 0$ and $(b,z)\ge 0$.
 The remaining facets determine the non-Shannon inequalities we are interested in.
 They come in three flavors:

 where $\<\alpha_s,\beta_s,\gamma_s\>$ are certain triplets of non-negative integers.
-For illustration, consider the $n=3$ case.
+For illustration, we consider the $n=3$ case.
 As reported in Table \ref{table:2}, for $n=3$ the polyhedron $Q^*_1$ has $34$ facets.
-These facets determine $15$ Shannon inequalities, $11$ inequalities of the form (\ref{eq:fl1}), and $4$--$4$ inequalities of the form (\ref{eq:fl2}) and (\ref{eq:fl3}).
+These facets determine $15$ Shannon inequalities (among which there are $13$ coordinate planes), $11$ inequalities of the form (\ref{eq:fl1}), and $4$--$4$ inequalities of the form (\ref{eq:fl2}) and (\ref{eq:fl3}).
 The $\<\alpha,\beta,\gamma\>$ triplets appearing in (\ref{eq:fl1}) are listed in three columns in Table \ref{table:sample3}.
 Inequalities in (\ref{eq:fl2}) and (\ref{eq:fl3}) use triplets from the first column only; these are the triplets that also appear in the $n=2$ generation.

-In general, inequalities in (\ref{eq:fl2}) and (\ref{eq:fl3}) are consequences of (\ref{eq:fl1}) via replacing $z$ with $c$ and $d$, respectively.
+In general, inequalities in (\ref{eq:fl2}) and (\ref{eq:fl3}) are consequences of (\ref{eq:fl1}) by replacing $z$ with $c$ and $d$, respectively.
 Since the copy $c_n$ of $c$ in an $n$-copy polymatroid $f^*$ can be considered to be the variable $z$ in the $n\m-1$-copy when $f^*$ is restricted to $N^*\sm\{d_nz\}$, inequalities valid for $n\m-1$-copy instances must hold in an $n$-copy with $z$ replaced by $c$, and, similarly, when $z$ is replaced by $d$.
 This property is confirmed by the computational results.
 Additionally, all inequalities not containing the variable $z$ proved to be derivatives from the previous generation via the above substitutions.
-The main goal in Section \ref{sec:all} and Section \ref{sec:reducedset} is to obtain a general description of the triplets $\<\alpha_s,\beta_s,\gamma_s\>$ occurring in (\ref{eq:fl1}).
+The main goal of Sections \ref{sec:all} and \ref{sec:reducedset} is to obtain a general description of the triplets $\<\alpha_s,\beta_s,\gamma_s\>$ occurring in (\ref{eq:fl1}).